-With nearly two decades of experience as a transportation planning researcher and practitioner, Joh oversaw the once-a-decade Regional Travel Survey for the National Capital Region.
 He has nearly two decades of experience working with transportation and household travel surveys.
-Joh oversaw the once-a-decade Regional Travel Survey, which collected detailed demographic and travel behavior information from about 16,000 households, the largest household travel survey ever conducted for the DC region.
-He has provided technical oversight and expertise on other key transportation projects.
-He currently serves as secretary of the Accessible Transportation and Mobility Committee and a member of the Travel Survey Methods Committee of the Transportation Research Board (TRB).
+Dr. Joh oversaw the once-a-decade Regional Travel Survey, which collected detailed demographic and travel behavior information from about 16,000 households, the largest household travel survey ever conducted for the DC region.
+More recently, Dr. Joh has conducted a literature review of transportation surveys focusing on the impacts of the COVID-19 pandemic on travel behavior and was featured in the webinar, “What’s “normal” anyway?”.
+He has provided technical oversight and expertise on numerous other transportation surveys.

 He holds a Doctorate of Planning, Policy, and Design from the University of California at Irvine, a Master of Urban Planning from the University of California at Los Angeles, and a B.A. in Political Science from the University of California at San Diego.